Tsipras to back Greek bailout with Tsakalotos as finance minister

 Factions like '53+' notwithstanding, Tsipras' re-election on Sunday made his party the dominant force in Greece.
 His harshest hard-left rebel critics failed to make it into parliament.

-Kotzias, once a member of Greece's Communist youth, has in the past portrayed the country as a victim of foreign interests.
+"His first cabinet was marked by Syriza's big appointments, such as Yanis Varoufakis, which had particularly bad results.
+It was also marked by a need to preserve inner party balances which brought the hard-left ... lawmakers to important ministerial posts."

-Kammenos is leader of the right-wing Independent Greeks, the junior party in Tsipras's coalition.
+Another reappointment would be Panos Skourletis to the energy ministry, Syriza sources said.
+He has been criticised for his decision to revoke the permit for a disputed Canadian-run gold mine project in northern Greece in August.

-Skourletis has been criticized for suspending the permit for a disputed Canadian-run gold mine project in northern Greece in August.
+Markets will look at how Skourletis will handle the issue after a Greek court ruled in favour of the investment.
+He is also expected to seek an alternative plan to the privatisation of the country's power grid operator ADMIE.